xtacocorex/CHIP_IO/README.rst

     else:
         print("LOW")

+The edge detection code below only works for the AP-EINT1, AP-EINT3, and XPO Pins on the CHIP.

 Waiting for an edge (GPIO.RISING, GPIO.FALLING, or GPIO.BOTH::

     GPIO.wait_for_edge(channel, GPIO.RISING)

-This only works for the AP-EINT1, AP-EINT3, and XPO Pins on the CHIP

 Detecting events::